Welcome to Sanctuary

 Give Back to you and beyond.
 Practice Yoga.

 There is a lack of diversity within the Yoga World in the West yet this practice was created to benefit all walks of life.
-Cedar & Sage has created inclusive yoga offerings that are rooted in yogas traditional teachings and aim to uplift marginalized communities.
-By practicing at Cedar & Sage you are supporting yourself and beyond.
-After all, Yoga means union or unite.
-So let's unite together!
+Cedar & Sage has created inclusive yoga offerings that aim to be inclusive for all!
+By practicing at Cedar & Sage you are supporting not only yourself but beyond that.
+Yoga means union.
+Let's unite together.

-For the first year, all yoga classes from our class library are PAY WHAT YOU WANT.
+For the first year, yoga classes from the online class library are PAY WHAT YOU WANT.

 A Cedar & Sage Vow to You